Back to The Equimeta Deal Room

 The riskiest part of a horse sale, on rails.

-Inspection still happens in person under the agreed terms.
-Payment, paperwork, and timing run inside one documented flow so neither side is asked for blind trust.
+Inspection still happens in person under your agreed terms.
+Payment, paperwork, and timing run inside one documented workflow so neither side is asked for blind trust.

 Seller contact protected

-Seller contact details are not released until the payment is confirmed.
+Seller contact details are not released until the payment is confirmed in the Deal Room.
 That removes the most common off-platform fraud route — a fake buyer extracting a phone number, then disappearing to a different platform with no payment trail.

 Run on Stripe Connect